Mexican store Shopping list:

 Now that the peppers are cool:

-9. After all peppers are blended, place one cupful at a time in wire sieve.
-Scrape with wooden spoon to force puree through sieve into soup.
+peppers are blended, place one cupful at a time in wire sieve.
+Scrape with wooden spoon to force puree through sieve into

 10. Stir to mix thoroughly and taste after each addition of puree.